-In the UK we have a system of tax credits which means that if you start your company, you can declare a zero income and claim working tax credit.
-This is far more preferable to claiming Jobseekers allowance when you are starting your own business.
+In the UK we have a system of tax credits, which means that if you start your company, you can declare a zero income and claim working tax credit, which is far more preferable to claiming Jobseekers allowance when you are starting your own business.

-This is because the salary can be offset as a loan against future earnings giving you a tax advantage.
+This is because you can offset salary as a loan against future earnings giving you a tax advantage.

-You can write to the HMRC and explain the situation, but it takes about eight weeks for them to sort it out so be forewarned if that is what you are planning to do.
+You can write to the HMRC and explain the situation, but it takes about eight weeks for them to sort it out so if that is what you are planning to do, you should know this.

 Should you register for VAT?

 If you register for VAT, then you can claim back the VAT on your expenses and capital investment.
 For example, all of your computer and related equipment is subject to 20% VAT which you can claim back if you are registered.

 If you are making product purchases for resale, then you will need to register for VAT.
 Not doing so will make you uncompetitive in the marketplace because you have a 20% premium on your prices.